catherineloesch/project3-mernstack-app/README.md

 ```

-After all the backend routes had been successfully tested, in the Postman API platform I started implementing the frontend routes for the User model.
+After all the backend routes had been successfully tested, in the Postman API platform I started implementing the frontend database requests for User model.
 Below is the example of the DELETE fetch request on the frontend:

 ```JavaScript
 export const deleteOneUser = async (id) => {